 Enter respite care, or short-term foster parents.
 These are those angels who focus on offering relief for short periods of time to full-time foster parents.
-They also serve to help in emergency situations when a newly removed child is waiting for a placement.
-Respite care gives foster parents an opportunity to get away for a weekend, or even just hours, if need be.
+They also serve to help in emergencies when a newly removed child is waiting for a placement.
+Respite care allows foster parents to get away for a weekend, or even just hours if need be.
 Sometimes all a foster parent needs to recharge batteries is a couple of days of R&R.

 Dr. John DeGarmo and his wife have been fostering kids for 13 years.
 In his YouTube video, Respite Care and Foster Parenting, he talks about the effects of foster parenting on a marriage.
 An opportunity to escape that stress, if only for a few days, can be revitalizing and invigorating!

 How does a foster parent schedule respite care?
 And how will your foster children react to respite care?
 It’s all in the planning.
 Contact the agency through which you are licensed.
 Plan the respite time as far ahead of the date as possible.
-This gives you an opportunity to talk with your foster children and prepare them for the time away.
+This allows you to talk with your foster children and prepare them for the time away.

 Plan and pack well for your foster children.
 Do they have any appointments during that time?
 What about visits?
 Be sure to pack the favorite stuffed animal or other comfort items.